NNLisk/Automatic-plate-recognition-system/Notes/preprocessing.md

     + 5% salt and pepper noise is added
     + this makes the plate finding model more robust; YOLO is optimized for real world dirty lenses, messy images and other imperfections
     + no unified sizing needed for the plate finder since yolo can normalize images to its standard input size 640x640
+    + THRESHOLDING SOLVED; moved from fixed thresholding to fixed + OTSU

 + data splitting and training related (PLATE RECOGNITION)
     + There are 362 images, with one image having multiple variants with different noise